1bardesign/batteries/readme.md

 If there is a large enough user base in the future to make a versioning scheme + non-repo changelog make sense, I will accomodate.

+## snake_case?
+Why?

+I personally prefer it, but I accept that it's a matter of taste and puts people off.
+I'm considering an automatic camelCase API conversion that you can opt in to, this will be updated if that eventuates.

 # License

 zlib, see [here](license.txt)